Back to People

 1917Age 82

-The 100-inch Hooker Telescope (Mount Wilson) saw first light on Nov 2, 1917; Carnegie had funded the work through the Carnegie Institution.
+Hooker Telescope saw first light Nov 2, 1917; Carnegie had funded the institution and telescope construction.

 Confidence